JoshuaDKuss/jquery-salary-calculator/README.md

 ## Description

 1 (x) create HTML layout
-2 () set ID's and classes where needed in html
+2 (x) set ID's and classes where needed in html
 3 (x) buttons talk to console
-4 () push contents from inputs to array
+4 (x) push contents from inputs to array
-5 () show array in DOM
+5 (x) show array in DOM
 6 () calculate monthly costs and append to DOM
 7 () >= $20k checker / make red
 8 () delete button removes entire row from DOM